UmeshJainInfoOrigin/Selenium_RestAssuredFramework/README.md

 In this repository, we encourage the use of Behavior-Driven Development (BDD) with Cucumber and Java to develop automation scripts.
 We provide predefined Step Definitions packaged under `com/InfoOrigin/Template/stepDefinitions/common/SharedStepDef.java` to help you accelerate your automation development.
 These Step Definitions support commonly used helper methods and can be customized according to your needs.

 Tests are written in the Cucumber framework using the Gherkin syntax.
-If you're new to Gherkin and Cucumber, you can find more information at [cucumber.io/docs/reference](https://cucumber.io/docs/reference).
 A typical test will have a structure similar to this:

 ```gherkin
 Feature: Performing a Google Search